-The successful decoding of field properties nearby the event horizon~\cite{BH_image_2021_March} re-stimulates the interest in measurements based on photon polarization~\cite{lembo2021cosmic}.
-While polarized light is vulnerable to magneto-optic disturbance~\cite{faraday1846magnetization}, the high-frequency $\gamma$-photon is robust during penetration of the plasma depth \cite{chen2012introduction}.
-Previously, the celestial $\gamma$-ray emission was observed to understand the star-forming galaxies~\cite{roth2021diffuse}, accretion flows around black holes~\cite{kimura2021soft}, and active galactic nuclei~\cite{murase2020hidden}.
-In contrast to the routinely detected quantities of arrival time, direction, and energy, the $\gamma$-photon polarization (GPP), provides new insights on the relativistic jet geometry~\cite{zhang2019detailed} and magnetic field configuration~\cite{gill2020linear}, which allows to identify the cosmic neutrino scattering~\cite{batebi2016generation}, dark matter annihilation~\cite{boehm2017circular}, and acceleration mechanisms surrounding crab pulsars~\cite{dean2008polarized}.
-Whilst there has been progress in the development of polarimeters~\cite{yonetoku2011detection}, further studies of GPP originated from distant astronomical dynamics are hindered by the need to perform observation on artificial satellites~\cite{hulsman2020polar}.
-In this respect the modeling and simulation of the astrophysical GPP in a laboratory would be indispensable.
+Recently, the successful decoding of field properties nearby a black hole~\cite{BH_image_2021_March} re-stimulated interest in diagnostics based on photon polarization~\cite{lembo2021cosmic}.
+While polarized light is vulnerable to magneto-optic disturbance~\cite{faraday1846magnetization}, a high-frequency $\gamma$-photon is robust during penetration of the plasma depth~\cite{chen2012introduction}.
+In contrast to the routinely detected quantities of arrival time and energy, the $\gamma$-photon polarization (GPP), provides new insights into the relativistic jet geometry~\cite{zhang2019detailed} and magnetic field configuration~\cite{gill2020linear}, which allows to identify cosmic neutrino scattering~\cite{batebi2016generation}, dark matter annihilation~\cite{boehm2017circular}, and acceleration mechanisms surrounding crab pulsars~\cite{dean2008polarized}.
+Prompted by the role of GPP in astrophysical scenarios, the question arises on its possible use to diagnose the \textit{in situ} electron dynamics in ultrarelativistic plasma.